gaoyuindeu/K-Means-Image-Segmentation/README.md

-# K-Means-Image-Segmentation
-Segmenting Images of Food using K-Means Unsupervised Clustering Algorithm

 # Introduction
 I am going to be using the K-Means Unsupervised Clustering Algorithm to segment images of lunch trays. <br/> This dataset is meant for supervised learning but I am going to attempt to segment the images without any labels given. <br/>
 I am going to cluster pixels based on their spatial and color data only.